 Using leading can also help you create harmony when combining typefaces or fonts of different sizes.
 For example, if you’re using a header font that is larger than the body copy font, then increasing leading values can help to create a more balanced look.

-By adjusting leading values, you’ll be able to ensure that all typefaces and font sizes look harmonious when used together in a design.
+By adjusting leading values, you can ensure that all typefaces and font sizes look harmonious when used together in a design.

 How much is too much leading in typography?